MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-limits.md

 ### Security

-- MD5 hashing is disabled from Postgres 14 and later version and native Postgres passwords will be hashed using SCRAM-SHA-256 method only.
+- MD5 hashing is disabled from Postgres 14 and later versions and native Postgres passwords will be hashed using SCRAM-SHA-256 method only.

 ## Related content